lumi-a/masters-thesis/thesis.typ

     $
 ]

 This nested structure of hierarchical clusterings is useful for, for example, taxonomy.
-In practice, finding _some_ hierarchical clustering can be done via *agglomerative clustering*, a greedy method where we start with $H_n$ as having each point in a singleton cluster, and construct $H_(i-1)$ from $H_i$ by choosing to merge a pair of clusters that increases the objective the least.
+Finding _some_ hierarchical clustering in practice can be done via *agglomerative clustering*, a greedy method where we start with $H_n$ as having each point in a singleton cluster, and construct $H_(i-1)$ from $H_i$ by choosing to merge a pair of clusters that increases the objective the least.

-The additional structure of hierarchical clustering does come at a cost, however: Usually, the optimal $k$-clusterings need not have a nested structure, so a hierarchical clustering $(H_1, …, H_n)$ such that every $H_i$ is an optimal $i$-clustering *need not exist*.
+The additional structure of hierarchical clustering does come at a cost, however: Usually, the optimal $k$-clusterings need not have a nested structure, so a hierarchical clustering $(H_1, …, H_n)$ such that every $H_i$ is an _optimal_ $i$-clustering *need not exist*.
 The set of points in @example-hierarchical-clustering is such an example.

 #{
   let points = ((0.94, 0.68), (0.99, 0.12), (0.17, 1), (0.99, 0.04), (0.14, 0.92), (0.7, 0.87)).map(v => ((v.at(0) + 0.1) * 0.8, (v.at(1) + 0.1) * 0.8))